dale-wilson/HighQueue/README.md

 #####Adding producers.

 With more than one Producer the producers must contend for the right to publish the next message.
-This reduces the throughput to around 14 million messages per second (70 nanoseconds per message)
+This reduces the throughput to around 16 to 17 million messages per second (50 to 60 nanoseconds per message)

 This rate can be sustained up to six producers and one consumer.
-Beyond that the threads start competing with the operating system (Win7) and with each other for the available cores and throughput begins to drop.
-With 8 producers + 1 consumer + Windows competing for 8 cores, a message is delivered to the consumer thread every 145 nanoseconds.
+Beyond that the threads start competing with each other for the available cores and throughput begins to drop.
+With 8 producers + 1 consumer a message is delivered to the consumer thread every 100 nanoseconds.

 Note it would be highly unusual to have more than a couple of producers feeding messages to a single producer, but if the need arises HighQueue can handle it with style.

-####HighSteps performance.
+##How fast is HighSteps?

 <em>Because HighSteps is very much still under construction, detailed performance numbers are not available, yet, but preliminary results are promising.</em>
 Watch this space for breaking news.